Juan Carlos Madrid: International career

 He represented Chile at under-20 level in both the 1995 South American Championship and the 1995 FIFA World Youth Championship.

+Personal life

+Madrid is nicknamed Gato (Cat) since his signing for Universidad Católica, a nickname given by his then teammate Rodrigo Gómez because of his supposed resemblance to that animal.

 Post-retirement

-A kinesiologist, Madrid worked for about nine years in the United States in soccer until he returned to Chile in 2025.
+A kinesiologist who graduted from the Autonomous University of Chile, Madrid worked for about nine years in the United States in soccer until he returned to Chile in 2025.
 In that country, he also graduated as a football coach.